Skip to main content

 Throughout the module you will be guided through practice in all aspects of career planning – from examining industry roles, sector and entrepreneurial opportunities, to the practical honing of skills in job searching, producing successful CVs and job applications, and interview preparation.

-This hands-on module equips students with both the key theory and the core practical skills needed to effectively manage content from raw material to finished print and digital presentation.
-Working in teams students will carry out essential editorial and production tasks to produce a live published product.
-This group publication project enables students to collaborate to demonstrate the team work skills required for timely delivery, and to develop a thorough understanding of work flow and the associated processes.
-It also allows students to show how material gets turned into a market appropriate product ready for stakeholder approval and launch.
-The module as a whole enables students to illustrate how value gets added within the publishing supply chain, and appreciate the content management systems and metadata vital in today's publishing environment.
+This hands-on module gives students the key theory and the core practical skills needed to effectively manage content from raw material to finished print and digital presentation.
+Working in teams, students will carry out essential editorial and production tasks to produce a live published product.
+This group publication project enables students to collaborate to demonstrate the teamwork skills required for timely delivery, and to develop a thorough understanding of workflow and the associated processes.
+It also enables students to show how material gets turned into a market-appropriate product, ready for stakeholder approval and launch.
+The module enables students to illustrate how value gets added within the publishing supply chain, and to appreciate the content management systems and metadata vital in today's publishing environment.

 By working on in-class exercises and assignment projects students will acquire and apply the key skills necessary to operate within a professional publishing context.
 Students will engage with project management, budgeting and costing, briefing, the different types of editing, design and layout, proofreading, and delivery.
 This module enhances employability by allowing students to use industry standard tools and packages, such as HTML, InDesign and Photoshop, and to improve understanding of basic typographic and design principles, the application of typesetting/mark-up skills, and production of publication ready files.
 Practising these hands-on skills will enhance students' understanding of how attention to detail can improve a product, make it the best it can be, and ensure it is presented profitably to its intended market.

-This module equips students to consider the various individuals and communities (colleagues, shareholders, retailers, distributors, customers and other stakeholders) involved in the business of content delivery, and how most effectively to disseminate information and influence their behaviour, in order to promote effective marketing and sales.
+This module considers the various individuals and communities (colleagues, shareholders, retailers, distributors, customers and other stakeholders) involved in the business of content delivery, and how most effectively to disseminate information and influence their behaviour, in order to promote effective marketing and sales.

-This module will enable students to understand marketing and sales principles, and develop associated skills in applying them to meet the demands of modern publishing.
-Students will undertake exercises and discussions about the various applications of sales and marketing within the publishing industry and its environs, and consider their relevance through all stages of the publishing process.
+This module will enable students to understand the principles of marketing and sales, and develop associated skills in applying them to meet the demands of modern publishing.
+Students will undertake exercises and discussions about the various applications of sales and marketing within the publishing industry and consider their relevance through all stages of the publishing process.

 Through this process students will learn how best to investigate the market for demand, how to predict that demand, and how to prepare, market and distribute information about a product or service, whether in whole or part, to promote profitable fulfilment of that demand.